-For any dispute of a will, the person contesting will have their legal rights checked.
-This means a solicitor will first need to ensure that the person has the valid right to make a will dispute.
-In the case of a family member, blood relations are legally allowed to contest a will.
-If it is your family member’s will, which is being contested, but by an individual who is not a blood relative, they need to be one of the following:
+When a family member’s will is contested, the person contesting will have their legal rights checked.
+This means a solicitor first must ensure the person has the valid right to make a will dispute.
+In the case of a family member, blood relations can contest a will.
+If it’s your family member’s will under contest by a non-blood relative, they need to be one of the following.

-- An individual who relied on the deceased for financial or living support
+- Moreover, it could be an individual who relies on the testator for financial or living support.

 Seek Legal Advice at the Earliest Opportunity

-There is a time limit on how long a will dispute can be maintained for, so with this in mind, professional solicitors advise for an individual to seek legal counsel as soon as possible to get the ball rolling.
+There is a time limit on how long a will dispute can go on.
+With this in mind, professional solicitors advise for an individual to seek legal counsel as soon as possible to get the ball rolling.

 What Happens If Mediation Doesn’t Work?

-A written affidavit will also need to be submitted in advance of the hearing.
+You must also submit a written affidavit in advance of the hearing.